TimKrause2/SignalView/README.md

 ## Building for Windows

 Open the project file, `SignalView.jucer`, in Projucer.
-Select Visual Studio 2022 in the Select exporter entry at the top.
+Select Visual Studio 2022 in the **Select exporter** entry at the top.
 Click on the Visual Studio icon to the right.
 This will open Visual Studio.
-Once in Visual Studio select Tools->Command Line->Developer Command Prompt.
+Once in Visual Studio select **Tools->Command Line->Developer Command Prompt**.
 In the terminal enter the following:

     ..\..\windows_pre_build.bat

-After that completes select Build in Visual Studio.
+After that completes select **Build** in Visual Studio.
 Now the plugin is in either `SignalView\Builds\VisualStudio2022\x64\Debug\VST3` or `SignalView\Builds\VisualStudio2022\x64\Release\VST3` depending on the target you selected.
 That can then be copied